top of page

 The information used to train AI models predominantly comes from the vast expanse of the internet.
 For Australian tax matters, this often means that the digital landscape is heavily influenced, if not dominated, by the Australian Taxation Office (ATO) website – www.ato.gov.au.
 While the ATO website is an invaluable resource for general information and provides a window into the ATO’s interpretative stance, its prominence in AI training data presents a significant and often overlooked risk for professional advice.

 Every seasoned Australian practitioner understands a crucial distinction: you simply cannot advise clients solely using text directly from the ATO website or by relying solely on someone else’s Private Binding Ruling (PBR).
 These resources, while helpful, serve a different purpose.
-They can be resources to validate your initial thinking, to understand the ATO’s current position, or to explore common scenarios.
+They can be used to validate your initial thinking, to understand the ATO’s current position, or to explore common scenarios.
 However, ATO website text and PBRs are not legislation, they are not case law, and they are not ATO public releases like a Ruling or Determination.
 These foundational information sources are the bedrock of a robust and defensible client advice position.
-Relying on ATO website test and someone else’s PBR means your advice may lack the necessary legal grounding to be considered "reasonably arguable," a critical standard in Australian tax law.
+Relying on ATO website text and someone else’s PBR means your advice may lack the necessary legal grounding to be considered "reasonably arguable," a critical standard in Australian tax law.

 This is precisely why at ElfWorks, our advice process has been meticulously designed to actively steer our AI models away from biased, non-reliable information.
-Our proprietary methodology focuses the attention of our four different AI models where it needs to be focussed: on the true authoritative sources of Australian tax law.
+Our proprietary methodology focuses the attention of our four different AI models where it needs to be focused: on the true authoritative sources of Australian tax law.
 We've implemented stringent controls to ensure that our AI doesn't simply regurgitate information gleaned from the ATO website.

 Furthermore, we've taken a deliberate stance on Private Binding Rulings.
 While PBRs offer insights into the ATO's view on specific factual scenarios, their applicability is limited to the applicant and circumstances under which they were issued.
 Consequently, ElfWorks does not allow Private Binding Rulings into the initial advice generation process.
 Instead, we utilise these after the advice has been drafted.
 Their role is to simply validate the advice position that has been arrived at through a rigorous analysis of legislation, case law, and ATO public releases – not to form the basis of the advice itself.